-(a) Shortcomings in the dissemination of government information in accessible formats, such as Plain German, sign language, Easy Read Braille, and tactile, augmentative and alternative means of communication;

-(b) The lack of support measures, including financial support, for organizations of persons with disabilities, including organizations of persons with psychosocial and/or intellectual disabilities, of women with disabilities, and of children with disabilities, to facilitate their communicative activities;

-(c) The lack of close consultation with and active involvement of organizations of persons with disabilities in the design and review of measures planned or taken to ensure accessibility of information.
+- (a) Shortcomings in the dissemination of government information in accessible formats, such as Plain German, sign language, Easy Read, Braille and tactile, augmentative and alternative means of communication; - (b) The lack of support measures, including financial support, for organizations of persons with disabilities, including organizations of persons with intellectual and/or psychosocial disabilities, of women with disabilities and of children with disabilities, to facilitate awareness-raising or information-sharing activities; - (c) The lack of close consultation with and active involvement of organizations of persons with disabilities in the design and review of measures planned or taken to ensure the accessibility of information.

-(a) Ensure the dissemination of information, particularly of information by the government, in accessible formats and technologies, fully implement the Web

-Accessibility Directive, and render all websites and mobile applications of public sector entities accessible, in line with European Standard EN 301 549;

-(b) Provide support, including financial assistance, to organizations of persons with disabilities, including organizations of persons with psychosocial and/or intellectual disabilities, of women with disabilities, and of children with disabilities, to facilitate their communicative activities;

-(c) Closely consult with and actively involve of organizations of persons with disabilities in the design and review of measures planned or taken to ensure accessibility of information.
+- (a) Ensure the dissemination of information, in particular government information, in accessible formats and technologies, fully implement Directive 2016/2102 of the European Parliament and of the Council on the accessibility of the websites and mobile applications of public sector bodies and render all websites and mobile applications of public sector entities accessible, in line with the European standard for information and communications technology (EN 301 549); - (b) Provide support, including financial assistance, to organizations of persons with disabilities, including organizations of persons with intellectual and/or psychosocial disabilities, women with disabilities and children with disabilities, to facilitate their awareness-raising or information-sharing activities; - (c) Closely consult with and actively involve organizations of persons with disabilities in the design and review of measures planned or taken to ensure accessibility of information.